 Mapyrus Logo SourceForge.net Logo

 The following examples demonstrate potential uses for Mapyrus.
-All examples involve developing about 100 lines of commands to define data, and the appearance of the data in the image file that is created.
+All examples require a series of commands to define data, and the appearance of the data in the image file that is created.

 By changing the output format type, the same example can be created as an SVG file or a PDF file.